-When I reviewed the book Venus on Fire, Mars on Ice: Hormonal Balance – The Key to Life, Love and Energy by John Gray Ph.D., I stated that I felt John Gray missed something important in his analysis in regards to his 90% number.
-For those that didn’t read that post, John Gray believes the key to successful relationships are when each partner gets 90% of what they need emotionally from the world and just 10% from the man or woman they love.
+When I reviewed the book Venus on Fire, Mars on Ice: Hormonal Balance – The Key to Life, Love and Energy by John Gray Ph.D., I stated that I felt John Gray missed something important in his analysis in regard to his 90% number.
+For those who didn’t read that post, John Gray believes the key to successful relationships is when each partner gets 90% of what they need emotionally from the world and just 10% from the man or woman they love.

 If a man is working twice or three times as hard to be romantic, because she is getting less than 90% of what she needs emotionally from the world, she has less incentive to increase that number.
 She is getting her roses and massages, why should she drive across town to meet her girlfriends for a yoga class?
 She is having her stress levels lowered and receiving attention.

 This sets up the problem.
 Men are by nature energy conserving.
 We are wired to do specific tasks and then rest.
 That is how we restore our testosterone levels, which reduces our stress levels.
 Increasing romantic gestures has an energy cost.
 Comedian Dante Nero has wisely stated that when you do something for someone three times, it becomes expected.
 Over time a romantic gesture can quickly turn into an obligation.
 Now we have a situation where a man is not only expected to perform those obligations that were once romantic gestures, but he needs novel ways to continue to be romantic.
 He has created a romantic arms race against his past self.

 I think John Gray missed what I see as the logical response.